Yajanth/Beast_Hunter/README.md

 The game employs simple randomization to determine beast encounters and outcomes.
 Characters have different attributes based on their starting class.
 The outcome of battles depends on the player's choice (0 or 1).
-# Credits
-This game was created for educational and entertainment purposes.
-Inspired by classic text-based adventure games.